 If an acute hemolytic reaction develops, the transfusion should be immediately stopped and supportive therapy instituted.
 This includes administration of intravenous fluids to combat hypotension and shock and maintain renal perfusion.
 Some authors also advocate the use of corticosteroids with or without low doses of dopamine.
 Treatment of DIC is also indicated (and controversial in itself).
 In general, acute hemolytic transfusion reactions can be prevented by crossmatching or using only matched typed blood.
 Remember, that all cats should be typed or crossmatched before their first blood transfusion (although depending on the breed, the likelihood of having a type B cat can be quite low).

-- Delayed hemolytic reaction: Delayed hemolytic transfusion reactions are a result of extravascular hemolysis occurring within 3 to 21 days after transfusion.
+- Delayed hemolytic reaction: Delayed hemolytic transfusion reactions are a result of extravascular hemolysis occurring after 24 hours to up to 28 days after transfusion (Davidow et al 2021).
 This reaction may occur in dogs that are administered incompatible blood on the first transfusion.
-It takes about 7 to 10 days to get an antibody response to the foreign red cells, thus after the production of antibody, there is accelerated removal of the donor erythrocytes and the transfusion does not last as long as it should.
+It takes about 4- to 7 days to get an antibody response to the foreign red blood cells (called delayed serologic transfusion reaction [Davidow et al 2021a]).
+Thus after the production of antibody, there is accelerated removal of the donor erythrocytes and the transfusion does not last as long as it should.
 This also occurs in dogs when they are transfused with blood types to which they possess natural occurring antibodies (against DEA 3, 5 and 7) or have been sensitized to an antigen (that elicits a delayed hemolytic reaction, rather than the acute hemolytic reaction seen with antibodies against DEA 1.1 and 1.2) via previous incompatible transfusions, once an anamnestic response has been elicited.

 Delayed hemolytic reactions are usually mild and may not be recognized.
 This type of reaction should be suspected in a patient in which the post-transfusion hematocrit rapidly declines or does not stay elevated for as long as it was expected to, or that develops hyperbilirubinemia and/or bilirubinuria.
 The most common signs are fever, anorexia and icterus.
 A positive direct Coombs test will also be seen.
 Specific treatment for this type of reaction is generally not required.
 This type of reaction can be minimized by using matched typed or crossmatched blood (remember that the crossmatching procedure will not detect low titers of antibodies, therefore these reactions cannot be totally prevented).
 All dogs should be crossmatched after a second blood transfusion and some authors have advocated for crossmatching before the first transfusion (Bruce et al 2015).
 Note that typing does not supplant crossmatching, because there are as yet unknown antigens that could result in transfusion reactions (particularly delayed) and we cannot type animals for all known antigens (we keep discovering more).